kimballce/personal-site/docs/my-next-challenge.md

 - You have an interesting challenge.
 Maybe you’re starting a new organization and need someone to help build it.
 Maybe you’re an older organization that wants to jump into the modern era with the help of better technology and smarter organizational dynamics.
 - You make a difference.
 I am especially drawn to organizations that:
-  - improve the technical or social infrastructure of society (both feel especially fragile right now), or
+  - improve the technical or social infrastructure of society, or
-  - help governments or civil society more effectively improve the lives of their constituents, or
+  - help governments or civil society more effectively serve their constituents, or
-  - improve standards of living through exceptional, disruptive products or services.
+  - disrupt industries and improve living standards through exceptional products or services.
 - You hire and empower great people.
 The other people in your organization are excellent, and you empower them and me to get our jobs done.
 - You are committed to building a diverse and inclusive workplace, and it shows.
 - You are based in D.C., or will otherwise allow me to work out of D.C. with no more than 25-35% travel.